 This page is intended to locate a particular grave in St. Michael the Archangel Churchyard.
 The information is also available as hardcopy.
 Please contact the Benefice office for further details.

 Download the Alphabetical list (click link below) and note the reference for the names you are seeking:

 Area D (Smarden Churchyard)

 Area F (Smarden Churchyard)

 Many of the graves are very old and badly eroded making them difficult to read.
 Their legibility also varies with the weather, light and time of day (for example, sometimes it was possible to read part of an inscription in the morning only for it to disappear in the afternoon as the sun moved round).
 However it was possible in a lot of cases to decipher enough text to be able to match the grave with an inscription in the Rev Francis Haslewood’s book ‘Memorials of Smarden’ which recorded inscriptions up to 1886.
-Where text has been taken from the book to fill in the gaps of what can be read today, this has been typed in blue.
+Where text has been taken from the book to fill in the gaps of what can be read today, this has been typed in blue on the spreadsheet below.

 A digital copy of the book can be seen using the link below:

 And a transcript of the text can be found here:

 A copy of the Kent Archaeology web material cross referenced to the graves mentioned and their location is shown on a spreadsheet which can be found using the following link:

 As well as showing the inscription, the spreadsheet also contains general notes made by the mapper plus, where relevant, cross references to: